discord-extensions/compact-userarea/README.md

 ```

 # Other Support Installation
 If you're using Bottom Bar (another theme made by me), this is most likely going to break.
-I've made a separate version for it, so if you're using Bottom Bar, install this instead.
+I've made a separate version for it, so if you're using Bottom Bar, install this instead by going to **Themes -> Open CMD / Powershell / Terminal / Gitbash** and entering the following:
 ```
 git clone --single-branch --branch BottomBar https://github.com/LuckFire/RevampedUserArea
 ```